Crucifx at Brent Chapel

 ST 890 Seminar on Contemporary Systematic Theologians 2 credits

-An exploration of Karol Wojtyla/Pope John Paul II’s writings, with attention to their philosophical, systematic and moral theological foundations.
+An exploration of Karol Wojtyla/Blessed Pope John Paul II’s writings, with attention to their philosophical, systematic and moral theological foundations.

-ST 990 Directed Study 1-3 credit
+ST 990 Directed Study 1-3 credits

 ST/MT 890b Science and Religion: History, Issues, and Prospects 2 credits